MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 # Project setup

-For reference, BSP toolchain setup related instructions are described in the **Project setup** section of the [STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration README.md](/STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration/README.md) file.
+For reference, BSP toolchain setup related instructions are described in the [Building a java platform](/STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration/README.md#building-a-java-platform) section of the [STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration README.md](/STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-configuration/README.md) file.

 These steps have already been done in this workspace and you do not need to repeat them.